-Halasana or plow pose is a great asana for stretching the back and the spine.
-It improves flexibility in the spine and also releases any physical or nervous tension.
-It also stretches the legs, particularly the back of the thighs and the calves.
+Halasana or plow pose is a great asana for stretching the back and providing flexion to the spine.
+Therefore it increases spinal flexibility and also helps release any physical or nervous tension.
+It stretches the legs, particularly the back of the thighs and the calves.
 It has a nice, calming effect on the mind and on an energetic level it activates vishudi, the throat chakra.

 *To release from this pose, place your hands onto the lower back once again, inhale and bring your legs up and then exhale and gently drop the legs down extended onto the mat.

 From halasana, bend your knees and bring them towards the ground, keeping the on either side of your ears.
 Breathe deeply as you feel the stretch of the cervical spine.
 You can wrap your hands around your legs or have them resting on the mat, parallel to one another, bringing your shoulder blades together.

 Stretches the legs, groins, hips and back

 Releases symptoms of stress and anxiety

 Activates vishudi, the throat chakra

 Contraindications: (consult this pose with your general medical practitioner if you have the following)

 Low or high blood pressure